 - gained knowledge of how leadership motivates and influences people with regard to organizational change;

-- worked with a local community partner to apply organizational behavior concepts to diagnose and communicate viable solutions for a well-defined issue;
+- worked with community partners to apply organizational behavior concepts to diagnose and communicate viable solutions for a well-defined issue;

-- developed and broadcasted materials to start thinking about your future careers; and
+- developed and broadcasted materials that will help students to start thinking about their future careers;

-- learned how to constructively criticize fellow students’ work.
+- learned how to constructively criticize fellow students’ work; and

 Service Learning Project Description